Department Funding Opportunities:

 Supporting health and wellbeing among older prisoners through physical activity using experience-based co-design.

 Durham University and Spectrum Health CIC are delighted to invite applications to undertake a full time, 3-year fully funded PhD with a focus on supporting health and wellbeing among older prisoners through physical activity.

 We are interested in high calibre applicants who may bring academic and/or practical experience in different areas including, but not limited to, social scientific study of sport, physical activity and health, prison research, public health, and participatory methods.

-Funding: Subject to eligibility, the scholarship covers UK tuition fees and a grant towards living expenses of £15,285 per annum, for three years.
-Successful applicants will also have access to a Research Training Support Grant.
+Subject to eligibility and confirmation of contracts, the scholarship covers UK tuition fees and a grant towards living expenses of £17,688 per annum for three years.

-Please state on your application under the section on Finance and Funding which scholarship you are applying for – please state ‘Cardiometabolic Risk Stratification’.
+Please state on your application under the section on Finance and Funding which scholarship you are applying for – please state ‘Laureus Studentship - Wt601338’.

 Selection will be based on application documents and interview.

 The following application documents should be submitted: